roytang/blog/content/post/2020/05/weeknotes-05-03/index.md

 Site updates:

 - cleanups of old content (mostly stuff that got mangled during import from Wordpress or elsewhere)
+- together with the pass over the old content, I've been putting together some "media diet" pages.
+I've seen this in a few other blogs, where they track all their media (TV/movies/books) consumption.
+I'm already doing this more often with the [Watching lately posts](/tags/watching-lately) (and in the weeknotes), and my [2020 movies list](/lists/2020/movies), but I wanted it to include other media types too (including games), so I started putting together the lists.
+For the older years, I have to reconstruct the media list from old blog posts and so on, so they're bound to be incomplete and probably inaccurate, but it is what it is.
+I started from 2002 and working my way back to the present.
+It's still WIP, but the list should be [here](/media/).
-- adding some new stuff/sections, but nothing linked publicly yet.
+- adding some other new stuff/sections, but nothing linked publicly yet.
 Need to arrange everything correctly, may take a while.

 ---